-Set in a galaxy far, far away from low-budget Cannes Film Festival fare like The Child, The Three Burials of Melquiades Estrada, Me and You and Everyone We Know, and The Forsaken Land, George Lucas’ Star Wars: Episode III - Revenge of the Sith was screened out of competition at this year’s festival.
+Set in a galaxy far, far away from low-budget Cannes Film Festival fare like The Child, The Forsaken Land, The Three Burials of Melquiades Estrada, and Me and You and Everyone We Know, George Lucas’ Star Wars: Episode III – Revenge of the Sith was screened out of competition at this year’s festival.

 While at Cannes, the two-time Best Director Academy Award nominee (American Graffitti, 1974; Star Wars, 1977) asserted that any apparent Iraq War parallels in his latest Star Wars entry are coincidental.